 Adding your Event

-Add a trip to the club schedule by completing the event submission form.
-The club’s events manager will automatically be notified and post it to the schedule.
-This is usually done within 24 hours.
-They will assign you as the trip leader and adjust the appropriate Meetup settings.
+- Complete the event submission form to add a trip to the club schedule.
+The events manager will post the event within 24 hours, assigning you as the trip leader and adjusting the Meetup settings.

 Equipment